 At this point, your clinician will join your video visit.
 They will ask you about your medical history, discuss your options for the medical regimen, explain how to use the medications of your choice, and review all of the risks and benefits of your chosen care plan.
 You’ll be able to ask any questions and even be prescribed a birth control method of your choice if you’re interested.
 At the end of your visit, if you qualify for care, your clinician will electronically order your medications to be sent to you.

 There are no visual examinations and a referral for a pelvic exam or ultrasound is usually not medically necessary, so rest assured you don’t need to get in an uncomfortable gown or remove any clothing during an abortion care video visit.
 It’s simply a discussion about your medical history, confirming your pregnancy, and deciding on a plan of action for your care.

-When you met with your provider, together, you made decisions about how and when to take each medication and you should follow your plan when your medication arrives.
-Throughout the process, you will have one-on-one follow-ups with your care coordinator and carafem staff available to you via a 24/7 phone number.
 If you’re curious about what to expect when taking the abortion pill — don’t worry, we got you.
-You can find instructions for taking the abortion pills at home here and learn what to expect after taking the abortion pill here.
+You can find a video and detailed instructions for taking the abortion pills at home here.
+Learn what to expect after taking the abortion pill here.

-A few days after your abortion, your care coordinator will contact you for a follow-up call to see how the abortion pills worked for you.
+A few days after your abortion, Cara will contact you for a follow-up call to see how the abortion pills worked for you.
 Self-care is important, especially after an abortion — so we put together some tips for how to care for yourself, a close friend, or a partner after an abortion.
-An abortion with medication is very safe, effective, and rarely has complications.
-To be sure the abortion is complete, your care coordinator will ask you to take a urine-based pregnancy test about 4 weeks after you take the abortion pill to confirm your abortion is complete.
+An abortion with medication is very safe, and effective, and rarely has complications.
+To be sure the abortion is complete, your care coordinator will ask you to take a urine-based pregnancy test about 4-5 weeks after you take the abortion pill to confirm your abortion is complete.